anatkig/space-invasion/README.md

 # space-invasion

 \*\*\*What to do next
-1.bullets disappear when fired rapidly
+1.bullets disappear when fired rapidly - the problem is in the bullet logic - any bullet reacts to any invador - work on the logic
 2.bullets logic should be incorporated into the bullet component to simplify interval and to removed unnecessary dom query 33.continue the previous task - try to align machine gun and invader positionX to simplify 3.Life has been taken window appears incorrectly when it is already over